amiitgupta/firebase-auth/README.md

 6. Send email verification mail when a user updates their email id.
 7. And also if any improvements you feel we can make, try to do that too (do atleast one).

-You have to make submission either by making a pull request to this github repository or send your files directly to my email addredd: (amitscgupta@gmail.com)
+You have to make submission either by making a pull request to this github repository or send your files directly to my email address: (amitscgupta@gmail.com)

 Happy firebasing.